Metroliner (train)

 The Metroliners were extra-fare high-speed trains between Washington, D.C., and New York City which operated from 1969 to 2006.
 They were briefly first operated by Penn Central Transportation (successor to the Pennsylvania Railroad, which originally ordered the equipment), then by Amtrak for 35 years.

 Service originally ran with Budd Metroliners, self-powered electric multiple unit cars designed for high-speed service.
 These proved unreliable and were replaced with locomotive-hauled trains in the 1980s.
 The trains had reserved business-class and first-class seating.
-The fastest trips between New York's Pennsylvania Station and Washington, D.C.'s Union Station were scheduled for 2.5 hours, though some midday trains around 1980 had schedules as long as 4 hours.
+The fastest trips between New York Penn Station and Washington Union Station were scheduled for 2.5 hours, though some midday trains around 1980 had schedules as long as 4 hours.

 Amtrak replaced Metroliner service with the high-speed Acela Express, which runs up to 150 mph in revenue service.
-The first Acela Express trains ran in 2000, but due to equipment difficulties they did not fully replace the Metroliners until 2006.
+The first Acela Express trains ran in 2000, but due to equipment difficulties at the time they did not fully replace the Metroliners until 2006.

 History

 Beginning of service

 The High Speed Ground Transportation Act of 1965 started a U.S. Government effort to develop a high speed train for Northeast Corridor service.
 The U.S. Department of Transportation worked with the Pennsylvania Railroad, Budd Company, General Electric and Westinghouse to develop an electric multiple unit high speed passenger train.
 An initial order of 50 Budd Metroliner cars was placed on May 6, 1966, with a target service date of October 1967.
 Service was to operate at 110 mph with later increases to 150 mph, with hourly New York – Washington service and half-hourly New York – Philadelphia service.
 The Johnson Administration saw the new service as political capital and pushed for an aggressive schedule.

-The new cars were primarily intended for high-level platforms for faster boarding; the PRR constructed high-level island platforms at Wilmington, Baltimore, and Washington in 1967 and 1968.
+The new cars were primarily intended for high-level platforms for faster boarding; the PRR constructed high-level island platforms at Wilmington, Baltimore, and Washington, D.C. in 1967 and 1968.
 On June 13, 1967, the PRR announced plans for a suburban New Jersey station directly off the Garden State Parkway.
 The same month, the PRR decided on the "Metroliner" name for the vehicles and service, and announced that the trains would have higher fares than conventional service.